Admiralty Judgment summaries

 The Court made observations (see paragraphs 97-106) as to the scope of Rule 14 (vessels meeting on reciprocal or nearly reciprocal course) and also (see paragraphs 127-130) as to the meaning of the stand-on vessel’s duty to maintain her speed and the basic importance of compliance with the Collision Regulations (see paragraph 142).

-The full judgment EWHC 328 (Admlty), may be found on the National Archives.
+The full judgment EWHC 328 (Admlty) (external link), may be found on the National Archives.

 S/Y “VLARODA” ANDREW ARNOLD v HALCYON YACHTS LIMITED (Mr Admiralty Registrar Davison)